chrisnoonan98675/site/xl-testview/how-to/create-a-custom-test-results-parser.markdown

 ## Write an implementation of the test results parser

 Using the search pattern from the test tool configuration, the test results files to be imported will be assembled into one list and fed to the test results parser.
 The output of the parser is a collection of test runs.
-Each test run is a collection of [test results](/xl-testview/concept/events.html).
+Each test run is a collection of test [test results](/xl-testview/concept/events.html).
+Test results are instances of the Java class [`com.xebialabs.xlt.plugin.api.testrun.Event`](/xl-testview/latest/javadoc/Event.html).

 In pseudocode, this looks like:

     TestResultParser(files) -> [ [ test result 1, test result 2, ... ], ... ]

 In many cases, all test results that can be found belong to one test run.
 For example, this is the case for JUnit and Cucumber.
-One *run* of the test tool generates results, and all of these results belong to a test run.
+One *run* of the test tool generates results, and all of these results belong to the same test run.

 Other tools, such as Gatling and FitNesse, build up a *history* of test runs.
 This means that every *run* of the tool adds test result data, instead of replacing it with new data.
 This implies that the test results parser will receive the latest and all previous test run data.
 The parser must deal with this case by identifying runs that have already been imported.